php-fig/fig-standards/proposed/psr-cache.md

 ### 1.4 Credits

-This proposal is the result of many months of deliberation, team work and some proposals which can be referenced here:
+This proposal is the result of many months of deliberation, team work and proposals which can be referenced here:

  * https://github.com/tedivm/fig-standards/blob/Cache/proposed/PSR-Cache.md
  * https://github.com/evert/fig-standards/blob/master/proposed/objectcache.md